Daily Devotions from Lutheran Hour Ministries

 Click here to listen to an audio version of today's devotion

-This Daily Devotion was written by Dr. Kari Vo.
+This Daily Devotion was written by Dr. Carol Geisler.

 Reflection Questions: